 Step 1 (above): The green stitch is the next stitch on the left needle, the red stitch is the stitch under that.
 The blue yarn is the yarn of the current row--called the running yarn.
+Step 2 (above): Insert the head of the right needle into the red stitch as shown.
+Step 3 (above): Place the head of the red stitch on the left needle--arrange it untwisted, with the right arm forward.
 The Fish - return!
 This is my version of tesselated fish.

 It is NOT the Knitters Magazine version.
 DO NOT copy this pattern to any other site, even if you give me credit.
 A recipe for Fish I used size 8 addi turbos and worsted weight wool.
-(LB Fishermans, Lamb's Pride, Unkown, Doubled Sock Merino) LANA GROSSA Knitting Tip Sewing on Sleeves.
+(LB Fishermans, Lamb's Pride, Unkown, Doubled Sock Merino) For larger Fish, use larger wool and needles.
+From this point forward – slip the first stitch purlwise.
+LANA GROSSA Knitting Tip Sewing on Sleeves.
 Perfect Seams Only neat, almost invisible seams finish off your knitted garment perfectly.

 "Knit" stitch is the best method for shoulder seams.
 For joining seams use a blunt darning needle so as not to split the yarn when sewing.
 If possible, use the original yarn used for the garment to sew the pieces together.
 Instead of wicking or bobble yarn, or extremely thick yarn you can use a thinner, smooth wool in a suitable colour, or cotton (depending on the garment).
+Sewing thread (despite its name) is not suitable here because it is not elastic enough.
 Silver's Sock Class.
 These patterns are sized for the average adult foot, male or female, and will fit a very wide range of feet.